sheayork/E03B-JSON/README.md

 If you need to check to see if you have produced a valid JSON file, you can validate it at https://jsonformatter.org/json-editor.

 Edit the LICENSE and README.md and submit a URL to your repository on Canvas.

+---

+---

+Made the edits as requested for exercise E03B - JSON:
+* Changed the exit in FORE3
+* Added description in MGRAT
+* Added a new exit in MIRR2
+* Added description on BATS
+* MINE7 has a sign
+* FCHMP, MRDE, MRDW, MRGE, MRGW, and PCELL has a new description
+* Added new exit in BKENT
+* EGYPT now has a mummy
+* Description for DEAD7
+* CP has a new room description